encodeous/MissileWarsX/README.md

 - Fireballs explode when missiles collide with them.
 - Ties where both portals are exploded within 5 seconds are recorded.
 In the case of a tie, statistics will reflect the tie.
 - There are two map types, `auto` and `manual`.
 Players can be automatically distributed to each team when joining, or may choose their own teams.
+- Players can practice techniques (like tnt-launching) in `PRACTICE` lobbies, where they can give themselves creative mode.

 ### Gameplay

 - Deaths and Kills with tnt are traced to the person who placed it, naturally, this means that players who planted the winning missile is credited with the win.
 - Items have descriptions to help out new players.
 - Instant and seamless map reset, without kicking players.
+- Players have the ability to break blocks at a faster rate than in Vanilla with their bare hands, useful for breaking redstone blocks.
+This does not simply use the haste effect.

 ### Statistics
 - MissileWarsX keeps track of players' activity, and records their statistics.